-Incident Response phases
+Incident Response Phases

-IR can be an complex process when the attacker does not need to download and install specialized tools but uses legitimate access.
-Unless your plant has an experienced IR team, it is recommended to reach out and get outside help in those cases.
+IR can be a complicated process if the attacker does not need to download and install specialized tools, but instead uses legitimate access.
+Unless your plant has an experienced IR team, it is recommended to reach out and get outside help in these cases.

-The six principal phases for incident response process are:
+There are six principal phases for the incident response process:

 Prepare

-The need to conduct an incident response (IR) procedure can strike at any time, and there are many steps that an organization can take to be prepared.
+The need to execute an incident response (IR) procedure can occur at any time, and there are many steps that an organization can take to be prepared.
 These preparation steps can empower an organization to enhance its ability to detect a potential incident faster, rather than being notified by an external entity that an incident has possibly occurred.

-When an incident transpires, and an incident response is initiated, the success and accuracy of the investigation relies upon having complete and consistent visibility for all systems and network communication paths throughout the enterprise environment.
+When an incident occurs, and an incident response is initiated, the success and accuracy of the investigation depends on having complete and consistent visibility for all systems and network communication paths throughout the enterprise environment.

 These points represent practical steps that all organizations can take ahead of time to minimize the number of roadblocks and delays that could impact the success of an investigation:

-This stage is everyone responsibility, from the 1st tier analysts through the plant BISO.
-Each role should have all the relevant information ready and relevant.
+This stage is everyone’s responsibility, from the 1st tier analysts through to the plant BISO.
+Each role should have all relevant information ready.

-Prepare by creating the hereunder relevant data base and update it every 6 months:
+Prepare for this by creating the data base described below, and updating it every six months.

-(As the information you collect is more detailed and accessible, the faster and more accurate the triage and later stages will be.
-Ultimately leading to a more efficient incident recovery and subsequently lower production downtime and losses)
+(The more detailed and accessible the information you collect is, the faster and more accurate the triage and subsequent stages will be.
+This will ultimately lead to a more efficient incident recovery, and to lower production downtime and losses)